churchmanlab/genewalk/README.md

 relevant to the biological context.
 For example, differentially expressed genes from a sequencing experiment that compares an experimental versus control condition.
-GeneWalk supports gene list files containing HGNC human gene symbols, HGNC IDs, human Ensembl gene IDs, or MGI mouse gene IDs.
+GeneWalk supports gene list files containing HGNC human gene symbols, HGNC IDs, human Ensembl gene IDs, MGI mouse gene IDs, or human or mouse entrez IDs.
 Each line in the file contains a gene identifier of one of these types.

 ### GeneWalk command line interface
 Once installed, GeneWalk can be run from the command line as `genewalk`, with